scychu/Etch-a-Sketch/readme.md

-A Etch a Sketch for The ODIN Project.
+A Etch a Sketch for The ODIN Project.<br>
 Follow the instructions atop Odin’s Google Homepage project to setup a git repository for this project.
 Create a webpage with a 16x16 grid of square divs Create the divs using JavaScript… don’t try making them by hand with copy and pasting in your html file!